klutchell/mediaserver/README.md

 ## Features

-- [Plex](https://hub.docker.com/r/plexinc/pms-docker) organizes video, music and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices.
-This container is packaged as a standalone Plex Media Server.
+- [Plex](https://plex.tv/) organizes video, music and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices.
-- [NZBGet](https://hub.docker.com/r/linuxserver/nzbget/) is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.
+- [NZBGet](https://nzbget.net/) is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.
-- [Sonarr](https://hub.docker.com/r/linuxserver/sonarr/) (formerly NZBdrone) is a PVR for usenet and bittorrent users.
+- [Sonarr](https://sonarr.tv/) (formerly NZBdrone) is a PVR for usenet and bittorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
-- [Radarr](https://hub.docker.com/r/linuxserver/radarr/) - A fork of Sonarr to work with movies à la Couchpotato.
+- [Radarr](https://radarr.video/) - A fork of Sonarr to work with movies à la Couchpotato.
-- [NZBHydra2](https://hub.docker.com/r/linuxserver/nzbhydra2/) 2 is a meta search application for NZB indexers, the "spiritual successor" to NZBmegasearcH, and an evolution of the original application NZBHydra .
-It provides easy access to a number of raw and newznab based indexers.
+- [NZBHydra2](https://github.com/theotherp/nzbhydra2) is a meta search application for NZB indexers, the "spiritual successor" to NZBmegasearcH, and an evolution of the original application NZBHydra.
-- [Traefik](https://hub.docker.com/_/traefik/) is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
+- [Traefik](https://traefik.io/) is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.

 ## Requirements

 - dedicated server or PC with plenty of storage
-- windows or linux x86/x64 os (not ARM)
-- personal top-level domain with configurable sub-domains (eg. plex.mydomain.com)
+- personal top-level domain with configurable sub-domains (eg. plex.example.com)

 The following subdomains should point to the public IP of your server.

-- `plex.mydomain.com`
+- `plex.example.com`
-- `nzbget.mydomain.com`
+- `nzbget.example.com`
-- `sonarr.mydomain.com`
+- `sonarr.example.com`
-- `radarr.mydomain.com`
+- `radarr.example.com`
-- `hydra.mydomain.com`
+- `hydra.example.com`
-- `traefik.mydomain.com`
+- `traefik.example.com`

 ## Installation